mariolukas/FabScanPi-Server/docs/software.md

 # Config File Values

+***CHECK THE TEXT OF THE VALUES - MAYBE SOMETHING IS MISSING

 A configuration file can be found in /etc/fabscanpi/default.config.json.
 The content of this file is in JSON format and can be edited with an editor of your choice (e.g. nano).
 Be careful and don't miss brackets.
 JSON is really sensitive in it's format.